YomnaMohsen/Medical-Lab/README.md

 - **View lab test results**: Patinets can view certain lab test result or reterive all results related to them.

+- **Book Home Visit**: Patients can book home visit by entering their address and visit date, and a confirmation mail will be sent to them.

 ## Technologies Used